hotkit/odin/README.md

     mengmom/compile mengmom odin

-See the Mengmom README for full details.

-## Modules ##
+## Modules

-Odin is split into several module allowing you some flexibility in how to deploy it.
+Odin is split into [several modules](Schema/README.md) allowing you some flexibility in how to deploy it.

+## Configuration and administration

+There is a [command line tool](Python/bin/odin.md) for administering and setting up Odin systems.
+The command line tool can be run with a range of permissions to enable to anything from setting up and configuring new Odin modules to user administration.